Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

     {'cm': {'all': constant({'value': 1})},
      'Ra': {'all': constant({'value': 35.4})}}

-We should interpret the output as follows: the specific membrane capacitance :code:`cm` is set to 1 uF/cm^2, and the axial resistance :code:`Ra` is set to 35.4 Ohm*cm across the cell.
-We will discuss how to set these parameters in a bit.
+We should interpret the output as follows: the specific membrane capacitance :code:`cm` is set to a constant value of 1 uF/cm^2, and the axial resistance :code:`Ra` is set to 35.4 Ohm*cm for all segments of the cell.
+We will discuss how to update these parameters in a bit.
+We will learn more about segment groups and parameter distributions in the :doc:`tutorial</tutorials/tutorial_distributions>` on distributing parameters across the cell.

 .. warning::